ChristopherRush/neblio-papirus/README.md

 The display will show 5 different screens based on the status of the staking application.
 When you first run the program it will show the StakeBox logo with the server status at the bottom:

-Down - the RPC server is not running
+- Down - the RPC server is not running
-Active - the RPC server is running
+- Active - the RPC server is running

 At this point you can select one of four buttons (from left to right) at the top of the display to show your staking information:

-- system information (SW4)
+- System information (SW4)
   - Current Version
   - Balance
   - Stake